 Sociology in the Workplace

-- skills in preparing reports and communicating complex ideas,
+- skills in preparing reports and communicating complex ideas; and

 - the capacity for critical thinking about social issues and problems that confront modern society.
-(Department of Sociology, University of Alabama)
+(Department of Sociology, University of Alabama-Huntsville)

 Sociology prepares people for a wide variety of careers.
 Besides actually conducting social research or training others in the field, people who graduate from college with a degree in sociology are hired by government agencies and corporations in fields such as social services, counseling (e.g., family planning, career, substance abuse), community planning, health services, marketing, market research, and human resources.
 Even a small amount of training in sociology can be an asset in careers like sales, public relations, journalism, teaching, law, and criminal justice.

 You’ve probably heard a cautionary story that goes something like this: A high school student spent years working hard, engaging in their community, helping others, and generally growing into a positive and promising young adult.
 During senior year, they start the college application process, and after a couple of interviews and other interactions, things are looking bright at several of their top choices.
 But when the time arrives for those fateful notifications about acceptance or rejection, the student and their family are shocked to get rejected from all schools but one.
 Inquiries from family members and guidance counselors had no results.
 The only news came in the form of a letter three weeks later from the one school that had accepted the student.

 “...After an initial investigation, the University has determined that several posts attributed to you violate our policies, and are offensive and troubling...”

 The letter’s remaining two pages detailed the ongoing investigation and outlined the potential outcomes.
 But that one statement said it all: The student had posted something offensive on social media, and their prospective colleges had found it.